fsprojects/FsReveal/README.md

 # npm install -g yarn
 yarn install --ignore-engines
 yarn run build
-# when you wanna test your changes:
+# when you want to test your changes:
 ./build.sh GenerateSlides
 ```